New-HGW-XX7/odin-recipes/README.md

 Later edits using CSS will follow.
 ---
 May 5
 Some basic CSS was added.
+It doesn't look good but all commands seem to function as planned.